PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 Integrate Vocabulary into Practice Tests

-Whenever you attempt any PTE mock test or practice different questions, use the vocabulary words you have learned, this way you will be able to use the words in different contexts and also retain them and check if you can use them correctly or not.
+Whenever you attempt any PTE mock test or PTE practice test, or different questions, use the vocabulary words you have learned; this way, you will be able to use the words in different contexts and also retain them and check if you can use them correctly or not.

 Enhance Speaking and Writing Skills